On this page

-We've been talking to New Zealanders and asking them about how our country should approach trade - exports and imports and the rules and disciplines around these.
-This includes our involvement in the World Trade Organisation, our negotiation and implementation of free trade agreements, and the interaction between trade and domestic economic policy.
+We asked New Zealanders how our country should approach international trade — exports and imports — and the rules and disciplines around this.
+Discussion included our involvement in the World Trade Organisation, our negotiation and implementation of free trade agreements, and the interaction between trade and domestic economic policy.

-Cabinet has agreed to some key principles on Trade for All to get the conversation started around the future direction of trade policy for New Zealand.
-In line with these key principles (see below for the full list of key principles approved by Cabinet), part of what we've been asking New Zealanders to consider is how trade can support:
+Cabinet agreed to some key principles on Trade for All to get the conversation started around the future direction of trade policy for New Zealand.
+In line with these key principles (see below for the full list of key principles approved by Cabinet), we asked New Zealanders to consider how trade can support:

 - sustainable economic development that takes into account the impact on the environment we work and live in; and

-- inclusive economic development that supports all New Zealanders in all regions of New Zealand to succeed on the global stage, including women, Māori and people in small and medium sized enterprises.
+- inclusive economic development that supports all New Zealanders in all regions of New Zealand to benefit from opportunities to do business globally, including women, Māori and people in small and medium sized enterprises.

-The consultations have explored support for the Key Principles approved by Cabinet:
+The consultations explored support for the key principles approved by Cabinet:

-• The creation of a genuine conversation with the public and key stakeholders around the future direction of New Zealand’s trade policy; this will include consultation with Māori, consistent with their role as a Treaty partner;
+- An open conversation with the public and key stakeholders around the future direction of New Zealand’s trade policy; this will include consultation with Māori, consistent with their role as a Treaty partner

 - A focus on creating new and more sustainable economic opportunities for New Zealanders of all incomes and backgrounds